instantOS/instantSETTINGS/README.md

 # instantSETTINGS

 --------
-## instantOS is still in early beta, contributions always welcome
+## instantOS is still in early beta, contributions are always welcome